greggman/image-grid/README.md

         4 = 1/3 speed
         5 = 1/4 speed

+Also note: There is "go fullscreen" button.
+If you want to go fullscreen pick it from the menus of your browser or press the appropriate hotkey.

 ## Settings

 Viewer settings can be set in the URL by adding `?setting=value&setting=value`.
 For example